dblock/slack-sup2/README.md

 ### What's This?

-The most valuable relationships are not made of two people, they’re made of three.
+The most valuable relationships are not made of two people, they're made of three.
 A third person will always stabilize and grow the relationship between the other two.
-It’s called a [triad](http://www.culturesync.net/toolbox/intro-to-triads), and the more you create, the stronger your network.
+It's called a [triad](http://www.culturesync.net/toolbox/intro-to-triads), and the more you create, the stronger your network.

-This bot passively generates fresh triads of channel members to meet every week in an informal standup, or S'Up.
+This bot passively generates fresh triads of channel members to meet for coffee every week in an informal standup, or S'Up.

 ### Install